|Geologic age||Pliocene to Pleistocene|

-Unconsolidated > Coarse-detrital > Sand (Bed)
+Unconsolidated > Coarse-detrital > Gravel (Bed)

 Bureau of Economic Geology, 1992, Geologic Map of Texas: University of Texas at Austin, Virgil E. Barnes, project supervisor, Hartmann, B.M. and Scranton, D.F., cartography, scale 1:500,000.

 |Counties||Atascosa - Bexar - Dimmit - Frio - Kinney - La Salle - Live Oak - McMullen - Maverick - Medina - Starr - Terrell - Uvalde - Val Verde - Webb - Zapata - Zavala|